jalinroberts/DS_Final_Project_JTR/README.md

 Update - January 28, 2024: Uploaded Senior Project proposal 2.

 Update - Febuary 5, 2024: Uploaded Exploratory Data Analysis (DS_EDA_JTR.pdf, EDA.ipynb, merged_file.csv, merged_stocks.csv, Stock_Selections.ipynb)

+Update - March 5, 2024: Uploaded Preliminary Predictive Analytics Model, also included a short Model Report detailed objectives and impact.
+All comments and code are contained within the single .ipynb file.
+Also included the merged_stocks_new .csv file as it was the new file used for this model.